Birhanuds/basic_python/README.md

 # basic_python
-This repostor y to lear py
+This repostor is to learninig basic python syntax